-We thank the DiRT Group at the University of North Carolina at Chapel Hill for providing packet header traces, and the Information Technology Department at the College of William and Mary for providing a testing environment.
-We also thank the anonymous reviewers for their insightful comments.
-This work was partially supported by NSF grants CNS-0627339 and CNS-0627340.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+We thank the anonymous reviewers for their insightful comments.
+We are grateful to the DiRT Group at the University of North Carolina at Chapel Hill for providing packet header traces, and the Information Technology Department at the College of William and Mary for providing a testing environment.
+This work was partially supported by NSF grants 0901537 and 0916022.